-Parameters Description

-Project tree window Displays all projects in the workspace.
-Screens can be selected from the current project and from all projects with the Keep project in memory option active

-Screens window Selection of the screen.

-If several screens are selected, the first selected screen is used for the execution of the function.
+Parameters Description Project tree window Displays all projects in the workspace.
+Screens can be selected from the current project and from all projects with the Keep project in memory option active Screens window Selection of the screen.
+If several screens are selected, the screen at the top of the list is used for the execution of the function.
+No selection Removes selection and closes dialog. ОК Applies settings and closes the dialog.
+Cancel Discards all changes and closes the dialog.

-Show this dialog in the Runtime Switches to this screen selection dialog when this function is executed in Runtime.

-No selection Has no function for this screen selection.

-Scroll to monitor Active: Scroll bars are shown in Runtime, which make it possible to scroll to the monitor.

-Only available with multi-monitor systems.

-Monitor Selection of the monitor from the drop-down list.

-This contains:

-Current monitor

-All virtual monitors defined in the monitor administration

-▶ optional: All monitors

-Only available with multi-monitor systems.

-Only available with multi-monitor systems.

-OK Applies settings and closes dialog.

-Cancel Discards all changes and closes dialog.

 Help Opens online help.